Eemelinen/GitPractice/README.md

 - Adding and removing branches both locally and in Github.

 - Tested pull --all command locally.

-- Testing pull with --rebase on github
+- Tested pull with --rebase locally